Food safety

 Every food business must ensure proper food storage for both raw and ready-to-eat items.
 This aspect of food safety is essential for preventing the spread of foodborne illnesses and causing food spoilage.
 It helps in both protecting public health and optimizing the shelf life of raw food ingredients.

 Ensuring that food products are stored at least 6 inches above the floor is just one of the many rules of sanitation and proper storage that is important to be monitored.
 Proper handling and storage start from receiving the products during delivery.
-At this point, your employees must ensure that the process is being monitored.
+At this point, your employees must ensure that the process is being monitored internally also so that outside inspectors can witness your high standards for food safety.

 Use our smart Food Safety Management System and its intuitive solutions for monitoring.
 Our innovative software is powered by artificial intelligence, which can help you establish your monitoring system in just 15 minutes.